‘It Just Sounds Good’: Why Some Investors Ignore The Data And Stick To The Priciest Markets

 “There’s a huge herd mentality to stay in specific markets and on-brand,” said Jacob Reiter, president of real estate private equity firm Verde Capital.
 “It just sounds good.
 Who doesn’t want to be in the top 10?”

-For Federal Realty, it is an exclusive list of eight: Washington, Philadelphia, New York City, Boston, Miami, Chicago, Los Angeles and the Bay Area.
+For Federal Realty, it is an exclusive list of eight: Washington, D.C., Philadelphia, New York City, Boston, Miami, Chicago, Los Angeles and the Bay Area.
 CBRE caps the number of global gateway cities in the U.S. at six, placing Miami and Philly on a lower tier.

 Chatham Lodging focuses on the 25 largest metropolitan areas where the customer base is concentrated around high employment and demand growth, company CEO and President Jeffrey Fisher has said on multiple earnings calls.
 Kimco CEO Conor Flynn said the current shopping center environment is “supported by favorable supply and demand dynamics in the top 20 markets” on his company’s quarterly earnings call this month.